oksanab91/delivery-products/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+It is a responsive web application that shows its user a list of products.

+User can add, edit and delete products.
+Also, the products can be filtered and sorted.

+#

+## Main libraries and techniques:

+- Styling elements without external libraries
+- Storing data into client side browser using HTML5 [localStorage](https://javascript.info/localstorage)
+- [RxJs](https://angular.io/guide/rx-library) to get and manage data
+- Simple state management with only Services and RxJS

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.